chisnall/squiz/README.md

 Providing a string or variable.

-Any variable is supported: scalar, arrays, objects and resources.
+Any variable is supported: scalars, arrays, objects and resources.
 Even methods in objects.

 This will render the output in the same style as the `dump()` function in VarDumper.